Skip to main content

 ✅ Less workload compared to IB.

-❌ Highly exam-oriented.
+❌ Very exam-oriented.

-❌ Limited focus on creativity and research.
+❌ Limited emphasis on research/creativity.

-❌ Requires additional study before university.
+❌ Usually requires further study (A Levels) before university.

-✅ Balanced curriculum across multiple fields.
+✅ Balanced curriculum (sciences, arts, languages).

 ❌ Very demanding workload.